edogola4/Quiz/quiz-app/README.md

 - Open Trivia Database for question data
 - Sound effects from freesound.org
 - React community for awesome tools and libraries
 - Myself for coding it

+  ## Contributing

+If you want to contribute to this project, feel free to fork the repository, make your changes, and submit a pull request.
+Contributions are always welcome!

                        Enjoy the quiz, and may the best trivia master win! 🧠